 In his video, Rob gave his messages context by identifying a problem, or a recent success, that his recipient had posted on LinkedIn, and told them how his company may be able to help them further.
 He then embedded a calendar at the end of the video so his recipient could book in a meeting without having to leave the page.

 It’s not only prospecting where video can help.
 Video content can enrich your after sales’ offering, providing guides on how your customers can make the most of their purchase, suggest other products or services which they may like, or simply to touch base and find out how they’re getting on.
-For tips on how to make a sales video for prospects that really works, check out our latest webinar.

 Product or service videos